Andrea isn’t a politician.

 • Ensured access to jobs and scholarships for low-income youth at the new Union Square Tech Hub

 • Andrea played a key role in advocating for the needs of artists of color during the COVID-19 pandemic.
-She helped oversee the City Artists Corps; helped prevent the budget cuts to cultural institutions, and secured millions in funding to District 2’s critical cultural economy.
+She helped oversee the City Artists Corps, helped prevent the budget cuts to cultural institutions, and secured millions in funding to District 2’s critical cultural economy.

 • Andrea served as President of Coalition for a District Alternative for 5 years where she spearheaded initiatives to promote various policies, like advancing affordable housing, workers’ rights, quality education, and sustainable economic development.
-She convened dozens of forums designed to mobilize community residents into civic live
+She convened dozens of forums designed to mobilize community residents into civic life.

-• Andrea supported the New Girl City program at the LES Girls Club helping to support our city’s young women to develop skills and make change in their own communities
+• Andrea supported the New Girl City program at the LES Girls Club, helping to support our city’s young women to develop skills and make change in their own communities.